sanket1602/server-performance-script/README.md

-# server-performance-script
+# Server Performance Script (Bash)
-A shell script that can analyse basic server performance stats.
+A shell script that can analyse basic server performance statistics like uptime, free memory etc.

 ## This project is part of devops.sh project = https://roadmap.sh/projects/server-stats